3 Things to Do 1 Week Before Starting Med School

 The week before starting med school, identify places where you can get your work done and study in peace.
 If they don’t exist.
 Create them.
 Having places that are dedicated to your academics helps you stay focused when things get hectic after school starts.

-These places may be in your home, on-campus, or the library.
+These places may be in your home, on-campus, or in the library.
 If you study at home, make sure your designated area is quiet and distraction-free.
 There should be good lighting.
 And make sure your chair is comfortable, yet ergonomically correct.

 If you are new to the country or area, make sure you book accommodations well in advance.
 Reconfirm everything at least a week prior.
 Try to find housing near the med school or university.
 It will save you traveling time and make it convenient for you.